mochul/BusyBookingsReport/index.md

 Design Patterns:

-Singleton Pattern: Makes sure there is a single instance of .
+Singleton Pattern: Makes sure there is only one single instance of each class.
 This prevents resource wastage and complexity.

-Observer Pattern: Maintains a clear one-to-many relationship between components.
+Observer Pattern: Notify multiple objects about any events that happen to the object they are observing.
+This enables a one-to-many dependency, where it is possible and even encouraged for multiple objects to base their behavior on an object while preventing tight coupling of any of the objects.
 For example, when a booking changes, observers (like the calendar UI and business dashboards) are automatically updated.
 Single Responsibility Principle: Ensures each module or class has one well-defined purpose, making code easier to test and refactor.
 This enhances scalability.

 Singleton Principle: db_connector.js implements a single instance of the database connection, ensuring consistent and efficient management throughout the application.
 Observer Principle: React state and Context API are used, enabling components like CreateBookingsPage.jsx and Calendar.js to automatically update in response to state changes.

 SRP (Single Responsibility Principle): The modular structure in src/Components/ assigns each file a single, clearly defined responsibility, adhering to this principle

 ## Testing Strategy, Execution, AI tool analysis (60 points):